STRd6/jadelet/README.md

 Getting Started
 ===============

-1. Compile your templates
+1. Install Hamlet compiler CLI
+2. Set up template compilation step
-2. Require the Hamlet runtime before you instantiate templates.
+3. Install Hamlet runtime
+4. Instantiate template with data and insert into the DOM.

-Hamlet templates use a compiler to make all the magical bindings work.
-As a result, you'll need to include a build step in your workflow.
+Hamlet templates use a compiler to allow bindings without the directives many other templating languages require.

 Compiler
 --------